 - If we have settled all the issues, how much time will it take to be divorced?

-It will take at least a month to get divorced, but usually a lot longer.
+Although there is no official waiting period for divorce in NJ, it will take at least six weeks to get divorced, but usually a lot longer.
 Time depends not only on case complexity but how busy the courts are.
+They aim to complete within 12 months but this depends on complexity.

 - Is it necessary for me to go to court?

-Yes, New Jersey divorce laws require you to go to the court on each hearing.
+Yes, New Jersey divorce laws require you to go to the court on each hearing even if your divorce is uncontested.